-Health Literacy Program
+3.6.3 Health Literacy Program

 Health literacy is the degree to which individuals have the capacity to obtain, process, and understand basic health information and services needed to make appropriate health decision.
-Study found higher utilization of the ED by patients with inadequate health literacy [16].
-The average self-reported literacy proficiency level of the adult patient population at the hospital is equivalent to eighth grade.
+Study found higher utilization of ED by patients with inadequate health literacy [16].
+In this study, the average self-reported literacy proficiency level of the adult patient population at the hospital is equivalent to eighth grade.
 It is important to develop health literacy education program at hospital and in the community to increase health literacy and to secure equity health care services for specific vulnerable groups.
 The program will guide frequent ED users with plain language and help them understand how healthcare system works, when to see primary care physician and when to come to ED only for urgent use.
-They need to understand although few settings outside the ED can provide a parallel level and rapid access of care, the ED is however a costly setting for the delivery of chronic, non-urgent care.
+They need to understand although few settings outside ED can provide a parallel level and rapid access of care, ED is however a costly setting for the delivery of chronic, non-urgent care.
 The ultimate goal of the personalized interventions focus on changing individual's behaviors to reduce rate of chronic disease.
 Health literacy skills start early in life.
-Therefore, all children in the community should graduate with health literacy skills that will help them lead healthiest lives.
+Therefore, all children in the community should graduate with health literacy skills that will help them live healthiest lives.

-Continuous Improvement Access to Primary Care
+3.6.4 Continuous Improvement Access to Primary Care

 Progress has been made to expand primary care office hours into evenings and weekends.
 Clinic appointment availability, clinic wait time, visit cycle time are continuously monitored for performance improvement and better patient experience.
 Additional language interpreters are hired to make it easier for patient navigating through the clinic or making appointment by phone.
-Primary care physicians and nursing staff also work collaboratively with the ED to follow up with those frequent ED users to get better understanding on their unmet health needs.
-The DSRIP program will help bring additional momentum to reduce avoidable ED use by making sure patients receive appropriate care and preventive services.
+Primary care physicians and nursing staff also work collaboratively with ED to follow up with those frequent ED users to get better understanding on their unmet health needs.
+The DSRIP program will help bring additional momentum to reduce avoidable ED use by making sure patients receive appropriate and preventive care.

-4. Conclusion
+4 Conclusion

-Determinants of health are critical factors for better understanding on the root causes of individual frequent ED user.
-Develop personalized intervention strategy for each subgroup, each individual based on different unmet needs which are beyond ED and healthcare services.
+Determinants of health are key factors for better understanding on the root causes of individual frequent ED user.
+It is crucial to develop personalized intervention strategy for each frequent ED user based on the individual's unmet needs that are beyond the scope of ED and healthcare services.
 In addition to improving primary care access, health literacy education, collaborative partnership with community and other human services are critical to the success of the personalized intervention strategy.
-The results may provide potential useful policy implications in way of developing educational intervention program to increase health literacy and to secure equity health care services for specific vulnerable groups.
+The results in this study may provide potential useful policy implications in way of developing educational intervention program to increase health literacy and to secure equity health care services for specific vulnerable groups.
 The study also demonstrates that visual analytics is an efficient approach to help the pressing needs of care providers and administrators for interactive data exploration and insight discovery.
 The insights gained from advanced visual analytics help drive operational performance.
 It is essential for leading to well-informed decisions and effective intervention strategies and policies.
 Cost factors are not integrated into this study which is a limitation and will be addressed in our future research.